jenwill/16-19-auth/README.md

 Start the database server:
 * `npm run dbon`

-And run tests (this starts the Node server before the tests, and stops it after the tests):
+And run automated tests (this starts the Node server before the tests, and stops it after the tests):
 * `npm run test`

 To turn off the database server:
 * `npm run dboff`

+To turn on the server for manual testing (make sure this is off if running automated tests), make sure there is a PORT specified in the environment variables (for example: `PORT=3000`), then:
+* `npm start`

 ## API Endpoints